Scotland off to best Six Nations start after record win over Wales

 Russell was the architect with a brilliant sleight of hand to feed Steyn to finish in the corner.

-The same duo combined for another try moments later after Liam Williams' yellow card left Wales down a man for 10 minutes.
+The same duo combined for another try moments later after Liam Williams's yellow card left Wales down a man for 10 minutes.

-Russell's perfectly weighted kick set up Steyn to cross in the corner, but this time the Racing 92 fly-half failed to add the extras.
+Russell's perfectly weighted kick set up Steyn to cross in the corner.

-It mattered little as Scotland got the bonus point when Van der Merwe's pass sent Blair Kinghorn in for the hosts' fourth try.
+Scotland got the bonus point when Van der Merwe's pass sent Kinghorn in for the hosts' fourth try.

 Fagerson then rounded off a fine team move and performance two minutes from time to break a 99-year-old record for Scotland's biggest win in this fixture.